 Upon receipt of the Write Sector-Command, the Busy Status Bit is set.
 When an ID field is encountered that has the correct track number, correct sector number, and correct CRC, a DRQ is generated.
-The WD177X-00 counts off 11 bytes in single density and 22 bytes in double density from the CRC field and the WG output is made active if the DRQ is serviced (i.e., the DR is loaded by the computer).
+The WD1772 counts off 11 bytes in single density and 22 bytes in double density from the CRC field and the WG output is made active if the DRQ is serviced (i.e. the

+DR is loaded by the computer).
 If DRQ is not serviced, the command is terminated and the Lost Data Status Bit is set.
-If the DRQ is serviced, the WG is made active and six bytes of zeroes in single density and 12 bytes in double density are written on the disk.
-The Data Address Mark is then written on the disk as determined by the a_0 field of the command as shown:
+If the DRQ is serviced, the WG is made active and six bytes of zeroes in single density or 12 bytes of zeroes in double density are written on the disk.
+The Data Address Mark is then written on the disk as determined by the $a\theta$ field of the command as shown: